backube/volsync/docs/usage/rclone/index.rst

 Since the ``copyMethod`` specified above is ``Snapshot``, the Rclone data mover creates a ``VolumeSnapshot`` of the source pvc ``mysql-pv-claim`` using the cluster's default ``VolumeSnapshotClass``.

+The synchronization schedule, ``.spec.trigger.schedule``, is defined by a `cronspec <https://en.wikipedia.org/wiki/Cron#Overview>`_, making the schedule very flexible.
+Both intervals (shown above) as well as specific times and/or days can be specified.

 It then creates a temproray pvc ``scribe-src-database-source`` out of the VolumeSnapshot to transfer source data to the intermediary storage system like AWS S3 using the configurations provided in ``rclone-secret``